Philipp-MR/CoilGen/README.md

 <!-- ABOUT THE PROJECT -->

 The CoilGen Project is a community-based tool for the generation of coil Layouts within the MRI/NMR environment.
-It is based on a boundary element method and generates interconnected non-overlapping wire-tracks on 3D support structures.
+It is based on a boundary element method and generates an interconnected non-overlapping wire-tracks on 3D support structures.
 The focus of this work is post processing.

 The user must specify a target field (e.g., bz(x,y,z)=y for a constant gradient in the y-direction) and a surface mesh geometry (e.g., a cylinder defined in an .stl file).
 The code then generates a coil layout in the form of a non-overlapping, interconnected wire trace to achieve the desired field.